CONSTITUTION, RULES AND REGULATIONS 2016

 C4.5 At meetings of the Executive Committee, a motion will only be carried if at least two thirds of Executive Committee members agree.

-C4.7 Proxy Voting..
+C4.7 EGM Voting..
 It is an absolute rule of SoSkAn that there can be no voting by proxy on any occasion.

 C5.l The Executive Committee must comply with the requirements of the Charities Act as to the keeping of financial records, the audit or independent examination of accounts, and the preparation and transmission of annual returns, annual reports and annual statement of accounts to the Charities Commission.

 C5.2 A professionally scrutinised account will be prepared annually. after 3lst October, which will be presented at the AGM and published thereafter.

 C5.3 Funds which are not required for immediate use must be placed on deposit or invested (where appropriate financial advice has been obtained).